TechMinerApps/upmaster-legacy/docs/DEVELOPMENT.md

 - Update Admin Info: Create/Update a admin user according to config file.
 - Initialize InfluxDB: **influxdb-client-go** by InfluxDB Official is used as client.
 Database connection info is retrieved from SQLite.
 The database should already be create before this step.
 Measurement `up_status` will be created if not exists.

+### Alert Module Design
+If any alert channel is created, a `StatusChecker` is created as a goroutine.
+It periodically poll data from InfluxDB and calculate if an endpoint is down.
+Then `StatusChecker` send an alert to all configured alert channel.

+### Authencation Module Design

+OAuth Server

+Backend has a OAuth Server library, which uses oauth table in database.
+The OAuth library is configured to use `JWT` to generate `accessToken`.
+This `accessToken` must have a field identifying different client types.
+Token for frontend is set to expired in a short time like 30mins, token for upmaster-agent is set to expired in a longer time, such as 12h.

+Casbin RBAC

+Token for frontend cannot write time series data, while token for agent cannot read any data.

+Frontend

+`<todo>`

+Agent

+OAuth 2.0 is intended to be used.
+Agent reads `client_id` and `client_secret` from config file or environment variable, and use them to get a `token` from backend.
+Then the `token` is used in api authentication.
+The `token` my expired, but it will be automatically renew by OAuth library.
+As a result, `.Token()` method must be called every time a new api call is conducted.

 ### API Design Principle
+API should be prefixed with version number, such as `v1`.
+API can be prefixed with certain prefix to avoid conflict with frontend.
+For example `api/v1`.

 ## Test Methods